 In alignment with industry expectations and to ensure ongoing competence and capability ERGT recommends skills maintenance be conducted every 2 years.
 AUTHORITY/REGULATIOR

 Nationally Recognised Training is regulated by the Australian Skills Quality Authority (ASQA), which is the national regulator for Australia’s vocational education and training sector.

 This course is delivered through classroom presentations, activities and learner discussions, as well as practical components within a simulated workplace environment using specialised equipment.
-Learners will demonstrate their competence through direct observation, oral and/or written assessment and practical exercises.
+Learners will demonstrate their competence through direct observation, written assessment and practical exercises.